 Will Medicaid pay for Long Term Care?

 Medicaid is a government “welfare” health care program for indigent persons, established by the federal government, but administered by the states and funded by both federal and state governments.
 Benefit levels and eligibility requirements vary with the states.
-When a person requires long term care and does not have private insurance, funding for the care must first come from the individual’s own income, savings and assets.
+When a person requires care and does not have private insurance, funding for the care must first come from the individual’s own income, savings and assets.
 Only when the person has “spent down” or exhausted his or her income, savings and most assets to a minimal amount, will Medicaid funding become available.
 In addition, Medicaid limits your choice of facilities and often pays too little to cover the cost of high-quality care.